Microsoft OPC Publisher

 This feature is in preview

-You can now send HTTP requests to the publisher module http server at https://localhost:8081.
-The unsecure endpoint is mounted at https://localhost:8080 for testing purposes.
+You can now send HTTP requests to the publisher module http server at https://localhost (use port 8081 when not running as container).
+The unsecure endpoint is mounted at http://localhost for testing purposes (use port 8080 when not running as container).
 E.g. to get the swagger definition run:

 To call the API you must authenticate to the built in HTTP server endpoint using an API Key.
 You can obtain the API key needed to authenticate from the publisher module twin. e.g., using the AZ CLI tool you can run